enceeper/apidoc/README.md

 # What is Enceeper?

-Enceeper is a service used to store and organize users’ passwords and secrets.
-It provides high levels of security since users’ information is not directly stored to the service.
-All data are first encrypted locally and then transmitted over the network.
-Moreover, a user has the option to "share" those secrets with other users of the service by adding slots to selected entries.
-Finally, any third party can use the API of the service to enhance the core functionality.
+[Enceeper](https://www.enceeper.com/) is a service used to store and organize users’ passwords and secrets.
+It provides high level of security since users’ information is not directly stored to the service.

+The [Enceeper App](https://github.com/enceeper/enceeper) is using the service in the following way:

+- All data are first encrypted locally and then transmitted over the network.
+- Moreover, a user has the option to "share" those secrets with other users of the service by adding slots to selected entries.
+- Finally, any third party can use the API of the service to enhance the core functionality.

 To this end we have developed two solutions:

 - [enceeper-phpconf](https://github.com/enceeper/enceeper-phpconf) to store configuration information in Enceeper and have it delivered to a PHP application
 - [enceeper-boot](https://github.com/enceeper/enceeper-boot) for unattended booting a GNU/Linux distro via Initramfs utilizing Enceeper